The Arab Film Club is a community-led platform founded by Sarah Agha to showcase exceptional cinema from the Arab world.

 This event was funded by The Grand Plan scheme.

 “The Arab Film Club has been a life changing community for me.
 Through such an inclusive and engaging group I have made new friends and met industry professionals.
-I also explored films and
+I also explored films and my culture in new ways –

-my culture in new ways – it is great to be part of something so rewarding.”
+it is great to be part of something so rewarding.”

-The Arab Film Club Podcast launches 1st May.
-Series 1 : Palestinian Cinema.
+The Arab Film Club Podcast is back!

+All episodes of Series 1 on Palestinian Cinema and Cultural Resistance are online to listen to now.
 5 interviews with 5 pioneering Palestinian directors about their multi award winning feature films.